filipkoukal/ner-tag-app/readme.md

 2. Document browser
     - You can select a document to label by clicking on it
 3. Token view
-    - After selecting a document, its token will appear in the token view
+    - After selecting a document, its tokens will appear in the token view
     - From here you can click on any token and assign a named entity to it from the entity picker
 4. Entity picker
     - Used to assign entites to the selected token